profjuvii/c-cpp-basics/c/01_intro/topic.md

 ## Compilation and Execution
 To compile and run this program:

-1. Save the code in a file named `hello.c`.
+1. Save the code in a file named `main.c`.
-2. Open a terminal and navigate to the directory containing `hello.c`.
+2. Open a terminal and navigate to the directory containing `main.c`.
-3. Compile the code with `gcc -o hello hello.c`.
+3. Compile the code with `gcc main.c -o main`.
-4. Run the compiled program with `./hello`.
+4. Run the compiled program with `./main`.

 You should see the output: `Hello, World!`